 Sometimes a blessing, the other times a curse.
 This is how you can describe Instagram if it’s both valuable and harmful for you.
 Facebook and Instagram addictions are becoming an important deal — and if you think “10 Weeks of Therapy for Social Media Addiction” is just another sales slogan, you’re lucky to not know the truth.
 On the other hand, Instagram can be a solid — if not the best — platform for growing a business.
 The question is how to marry the two.

-Whether you want a short digital detox or are seriously determined to put an end to Instagramming, we know how to solve both.
+Whether you want a short digital detox or are seriously determined to put an end to Instagramming, we know how to delete Instagram accounts in the way you won’t regret it.

 How to permanently delete Instagram account